What is Intravenous Vitamin C cancer treatment?

 Intravenous vitamin C refers to the method of administering vitamin C parenterally (i.e. to bypass the gut and liver), in order to achieve therapeutic levels in the blood, tissues and organs.
 By comparison, oral administration of vitamin C is dependant on absorption through the gut and must be processed by the liver before it enters the bloodstream and other tissues in the body.
-There are limits as to how much vitamin C can be absorbed through the gut and consequently alter plasma (blood) levels of vitamin C to have effect.
-Intravenous vitamin C is used clinically to achieve plasma levels of vitamin C far exceeding what can be achieved by oral supplementation.
+There are limits to the amount much vitamin C that can be absorbed through the gut and cannot alter the plasma (blood) levels of vitamin C to have an anti-tumour effect.
+Intravenous vitamin C is used clinically to achieve pharmacologic plasma levels of vitamin C.

 Extensive research over the past 35 years provides compelling evidence that intravenous vitamin C (IVC), when infused at high doses and moderate frequency in conjunction with radiation or chemotherapy, kills cancer in the early stages.
 [1,2,3] In the case of late-stage cancer, IVC may improve the quality of life.
 [4,5]

 There is a vast amount of literature that exists on the topic of ascorbic acid (vitamin C) and cancer.
 As early as 1949, ascorbate use was proposed for cancer therapy.
 Pioneering work by scientist and two-time Nobel Prize recipient Linus Pauling laid the groundwork for much of the discovery around the therapeutic effect of vitamin C on cancer patients.
 Since 1952, ascorbate has been proposed as a chemotherapeutic agent.[8,9] In the past 25 years, thousands of studies including cell, animal and human studies have added to the growing body of evidence for the clinical and scientific basis of vitamin C use in cancer.[10,11]